m-wieteska/NetworkAnalysis/README.md

 # NetworkAnalysis
-# Project Description: use network analysis capabilities in R to understand/ discover how originally defined group of subject matter experts (SMEs) is performing (interacting).
+# Project Description: use network analysis capabilities in R to understand/ discover how a defined group of subject matter experts (SMEs) is performing (interacting).

 * status in progress *